strasdat/Sophus/README.md

 ## Status

-*Sophus (aka Sophus 1) is in maintenance mode and there is no plane to add new larger features (as of June 2024).*
+*Sophus (aka Sophus 1) is in maintenance mode.
+As of June 2024, there is no plane to add new larger features and future PRs will likely be limited to bug fixes, small improvements and toolchain updates.*

 However, next incarnations of Sophus are under development: